Resources

 Supporting Young Carers in Schools: A Step-by-step Guide for Leaders, Teachers and Non-teaching Staff

-This resource has been written in association with teachers and school staff to help make the identification and support of young carers in schools as easy as possible.
-The Step-by-step Guide is for use in secondary and primary schools in England but could be easily adapted for use in the rest of the UK.
+This resource has been designed with teachers and school staff to help make the identification and support of young carers in schools as easy as possible.
+It is for use in primary and secondary schools in England but could be easily adapted for use in the rest of the UK.

 Young Carers in Schools.
 Step 10: Sharing Good Practice with Others